 9.2.4.5.16 Buffered AC subfield

 The Buffered AC subfield is a 4-bit bitmap that indicates buffered traffic for four ACs as defined in Figure 9-7 (Buffered AC subfield).
 At least one BU for the indicated AC is buffered if the related subfield is set to 1.
-The Buffered AC subfield is reserved except in QoS Data frames and QoS Null frames sent by a DMG AP and PCP.
+The Buffered AC subfield is reserved except in QoS Data frames and QoS Null frames.
 A non-AP and non-PCP STA can use information contained in the Buffered AC subfield to determine the ACs for which BU are buffered for it.